A Novel Lipidomic Tool for Monitoring ER-stress and its role in diet induced cellular dysfunction.

 Applicants should have a strong background in analytical chemistry, with those with experience in LC-MS being particularly welcome.

-This studentship is funded by a combination of the University of Cambridge BBSRC DTP scheme and KAUST systems biology studentship fund.
+This studentship is funded by a combination of the University of Cambridge BBSRC DTP scheme and Unilever as part of an iCASE award.

 Roberts LD, McCombie G, Titman CM, Griffin JL.
 A matter of fat: an introduction to lipidomic profiling methods.
 J Chromatogr B Analyt Technol Biomed Life Sci.; 871(2):174-81 (2008).